gustavoverneck/LatteLabLib/README.md

+# LatteLab
+##A Lattice Boltzmann library with Python + PyOpenCL for GPU acceleration.
 ```
-A Lattice Boltzmann library with Python + PyOpenCL for GPU acceleration.

 lattice_boltzmann_lib/
 ├── lbm/
 │   ├── __init__.py              # Initialize library as a Python package